Money Imbalance in Relationships: How to Overcome It

 Talk Through It With a Financial Coach

-Working with a money coach is an effective option for couples who need help facilitating a productive conversation about the financial problems and stress in their relationship.
 Money issues are more common than you think, and having an expert on your side can help you develop behaviors that get you back on the same page now and can help you get back there when things get off track in the future, too.

 Ready to start the conversation?
 I specialize in financial coaching for couples and can help you both communicate about your finances and restore your relationship.
-Schedule a free consultation, with no obligations!
+Schedule a free consultation with no obligations!

 Create a Budget

-The first tactical thing to do is record your income and expenses, i.e. create a budget.
-I suggest starting with a budget that shows you how you spent your money over the last 2 months, which will give you a feel for how you’ve been spending your money.
-Eventually, you’ll want to have a forward-looking budget, i.e. where you plan before the month the general allocation of your income in a way that best aligns with your preferences and priorities.
-Knowing where your money goes and how much money you have will bring clarity such that it's easier to make decisions about money as a couple.
+The first tactical thing to do is record your income and expenses, i.e., create a budget.
+I suggest starting with a budget that shows you how you spent your money over the last two months, which will give you a feel for how you've been spending your money.

 Agree on Basic Financial Dynamics